Chaco Culture National Historical Park

 By 1050, Chaco Canyon had become the political, economic, and ceremonial center for the Chacoan culture.
 Roads connected the canyon to over 150 other great houses, including Aztec Ruins and Salmon Ruins to the north.
 Chaco Canyon became the trade center for turquoise, parrots, macaws, copper bells, and other precious commodities.

-By the mid-1100s the canyon began to decline as the regional center as new building ceased and influence moved to Aztec Ruins and other great houses.
+By the mid-1100s the canyon began to decline as the regional center as building ceased and influence moved to Aztec Ruins and other great houses.
 In time, the people moved away from the area and culture to reinvent themselves.
 Today the Pueblo Indians of New Mexico claim to be the descendants of the ancient Puebloans.

 Things to do while visiting Chaco Canyon